Where's Wally?: Television series

-A 13-episode animated series, Where's Wally?, with Townsend Coleman as the voice of Wally, was produced by DiC for CBS in 1991 for the North American market under the "Waldo" name.
+A 13-episode animated series, Where's Wally?, with Townsend Coleman as the voice of Wally, was produced by DIC Entertainment for CBS in 1991 for the North American market under the "Waldo" name.
 The show was later translated for international markets, usually renaming the character to match the books of that country.
 The dialogue and theme song were recorded in alternative Wally versions, with the same voice cast of the original American production, in order to market the show in the UK.
 It was aired on ITV in the UK and the distribution rights to the show are currently held by HIT Entertainment.

 The second animated series by DreamWorks Animation Television aired on Universal Kids in 2019.
 The voice cast includes Joshua Rush as the voice of Waldo, Haley Tju as Wenda, Eva Carlton as Odlulu (the female equivalent to Odlaw), Thomas Lennon as Wizard Whitebeard and Piotr Michael as Woof.
 The series later moved to Peacock.

 Film

-A film based on the Where's Wally? series of books has been pursued by various studios.
-Nickelodeon was one of the studios to take an interest in the idea but when the regime at Paramount (Nickelodeon's corporate sister) changed, the project was cancelled.
-In June 2009, Universal Studios (who would later obtain ownership of the property through its acquisition of Classic Media's owner DreamWorks Animation in 2016) and Illumination had acquired the rights to turn Where's Wally? into a live-action film, but the project was also cancelled.
+A film based on the Where's Wally? series has been pursued by various studios.
+Nickelodeon took interest in the idea, but cancelled its plans due to internal changes at Paramount, its corporate sister.
+In 2009, Universal Pictures (which later obtained ownership of Where's Wally? through its acquisition of Classic Media's owner DreamWorks Animation in 2016) and Illumination acquired the rights to turn Where's Wally? into a live-action film, but this project was also cancelled.

-In November 2011, Metro-Goldwyn-Mayer and Classic Media announced a live-action film based on the Where's Waldo? series.
+In 2011, Metro-Goldwyn-Mayer and Classic Media announced a live-action film based on the Where's Waldo? series.
 Screenwriter Todd Berger has been hired to write the story for the film, which was slated to be released in the summer of 2015.
-In March 2016, Seth Rogen and Evan Goldberg were in talks to produce the film with their producing partner James Weaver and Kyle Hunter and Ariel Shaffir to write the film, under their Point Grey Pictures banner.
+In 2016, Seth Rogen and Evan Goldberg were in talks to produce the film with their producing partner James Weaver and Kyle Hunter and Ariel Shaffir to write the film, under their Point Grey Pictures banner.

-The 1994 comedy film Naked Gun 33 1/3: The Final Insult, starring Leslie Nielsen and Priscilla Presley, features a cameo appearance by Wally at the end of the film during a scene that takes place at the Academy Awards.
+The 1994 comedy film Naked Gun 33 1/3: The Final Insult, starring Leslie Nielsen and Priscilla Presley, features a cameo appearance by Waldo at the end of the film during a scene that takes place at the Academy Awards.

-During the 2012 Super Bowl, Wally was featured in a MetLife commercial.
-As in the series, Wally was hard to find in the commercial.
+During the 2012 Super Bowl, Waldo was featured in a MetLife commercial.
+As in the series, Waldo is meant to be hard to find in the commercial.